Synchromysticism

 Not that I believe that most people who call themselves magickians can really do anything much more magickal than the average person can anyway.

-Most of the so called "magickians" are just playing a grown up version of Harry Potter pretend in my book grimoire.
+Most of the so called "magickians" are just playing a grown-up version of Harry Potter pretend in my book grimoire.

-Derren Brown, who I heard being interviewed on Russell Brand's podcast the other day -
+My favourite stage magician/mentalist/illusionist would be Derren Brown, who I heard being interviewed on Russell Brand's podcast the other day -

 #76 Truth & Illusions (with Derren Brown)